-Figure 4 Distribution of the number of looks to the speaker in each phase.

-Social information gathering and referential ambiguity We next examined children’s looking behavior for each trial type across the four phases of the trial (Figure ).
-The distribution of number of looks are presented in figure .
+Social information seeking and referential ambiguity We next examined children’s looking behavior for each trial type across the four phases of the trial (Figure 3).
+The distribution of number of looks are presented in Figure 4.
 Note that the most common response is to reference the speaker at least once during the label phase, but to not reference the speaker at all during the other phases.

 To test our prediction that referential ambiguity (i.e., having two novel objects) would produce more looking, we fit mixed-effects linear regression models separately for each phase with the following structure: number of looks ~ number of objects * familiarity * age in months + (number of objects + familiarity | subject).
 Our initial planned analysis, a single model with phase as a factor, did not converge, and the model was subsequently trimmed according to our standard laboratory analytic procedures.
+Our final models included a random intercept by subject.

 We did not find any main or interaction effects of number of objects, familiarity, or age on number of looks during the label phase (Table 2).
 We also did not observe any significant effects in the slide phase.
 However, we found an interaction effect of number of objects and familiarity during the planning (β = 0.21, p < .001) and response phases (β = 0.60, p < .001), such that NN trials were associated with more looks.
 Age did not interact with number of objects or familiarity.

+Trial ordering effects One possible issue in our experimental paradigm was that – although we were interested in social information seeking – our setup actually discouraged this behavior.
+In order to avoid order confounds, the experimenter’s gaze was intentionally uninformative as to their intention.
+This uninformative response may have led children to seek social information less over the course of the experiment.
+To investigate this hypothesis, we fit an exploratory model to data from the response phase that included both a main effect of trial number and interactions of trial number with age, familiarity, and number of objects.
+This model had a very comparable interaction of number of objects and familiarity to the model without trial number (β = 0.59, p < .001).
+Unexpectedly, it also showed a small but reliable positive interaction of trial with age (β = 0.002, p = 0.023) and a small negative interaction with novelty and age (β = -0.003, p = 0.028).
+Thus, overall, older children may have been looking more as the experiment progressed and less specifically at novel objects.
+Importantly, there was no reliable main effect of trial number (β = 0.01, p < 0.192).

+Discussion

 In summary, children looked to the speaker more often when planning and executing a response under uncertainty.
-These results suggest that children were aware that they did not have sufficient knowledge to identify the referent and act on it and referenced the speaker to resolve this uncertainty.
-Surprisingly, we did not observe an effect of age, suggesting that by age 2 children are already selective in their information gathering to resolve referential ambiguity.
+This result suggests that children were aware that they did not have sufficient knowledge to identify the referent and act on it and referenced the speaker to resolve this uncertainty.
+Surprisingly, we did not observe an effect of age, suggesting that by age 2 children are already selective in their information seeking to resolve referential ambiguity.